Permissioned cloud-on-edge services for healthcare AI workloads

-Document status: Draft for architecture/security reviewLast updated: 2026-02-17Owner: Architecture + Security
+Document status: Draft for architecture/security reviewLast updated: 2026-05-11Owner: Architecture + Security

-SmartClover uses a permissioned hybrid architecture: clinical workloads run in authorized edge/on-prem boundaries, sensitive flows are end-to-end encrypted, clinical payload data is not centralized, and immutable trace events are anchored for auditable integrity.
+SmartClover uses a permissioned cloud-on-edge architecture: clinical workloads run in authorized edge/on-prem boundaries, sensitive flows are end-to-end encrypted, clinical payload data is not centralized by default, and immutable trace events are anchored for auditable integrity.

 Service map (public baseline)